Center of Excellence in Higher Education

 In The UK, she has been awarded the esteemed NRPDTP (The Norwich Research Park Biosciences Doctoral Training Partnership) at the University of East Anglia.
 In Hungary, for the second time, she remained a recipient of the Stipendium Hungaricum for PhD at the Budapest University of Technology and Economics (BME).

 Armin Anwar's work stands at the intersection of cutting-edge research and practical application, making significant contributions to the understanding and preservation of our natural world.
-Her role at North South University is characterized by a blend of academic rigor and inspirational mentorship, fostering a new generation of Environmental Scientists and Ecologists.
+Her role at North South University is characterised by a blend of academic rigour and inspirational mentorship, fostering a new generation of Environmental Scientists and Ecologists.
+Her interdisciplinary approach and unwavering commitment to advancing scientific knowledge are reflected in her prolific academic and research endeavours.

 1. Anwar, A. ., Roy , S. ., & Islam, M. N. .
 (2024).
 Genetic variability analysis of tomato varieties using rapd markers under heat stress.
 Bangladesh Journal of Botany (impact factor:0.214), 53(1), 91–100. https://doi.org/10.3329/bjb.v53i1.72231